Exiaee/NYCY-PP25-1st-group-Final-Project/pHash_Generation_Serial_OpenMP_GCC_O3/README.md

 # pHash_Serial_OpenMP_GCC_O3

-This project benchmarks perceptual hash (pHash) similarity comparisons using different parallel processing approaches in C++:
+This project generates pHash values using 2 processing approaches in C++:

 - Serial implementation with `-O3` optimization
 - OpenMP-based parallelism with `-O3` optimization
-- Compiled with `-O3` optimization using GCC

 ## Overview

-The goal is to measure and compare the performance of Hamming distance-based image similarity search using pHash under different execution models.
+The goal is to measure the elapsed time of pHash generation and comparison using different execution models, and evaluate performance and speedup benefits of parallel processing.

 ## Features

-- Compute perceptual hash (pHash) of images
+- Compute pHash of images
-- Compare hashes using Hamming distance
 - Evaluate performance with:
-  - Serial C++ loop
+  - Serial C++ with `-O3` optimization
-  - OpenMP parallel loop
-  - GCC with `-O3` optimization
+  - OpenMP with `-O3` optimization
-- Batch test on image datasets
-- Time measurement for benchmarking

 ## Dependencies